 5. Lifestyle.
 For those with a proclivity toward physical activities, life in a gated community could be perfect for you.
 Things like golf courses, tennis courts, coordinated lessons, tournaments, and water-based fun are big draws among retirees and those seeking 55+ active adult communities.
 Many of today’s popular gated communities take the whole healthy living lifestyle to another level with eco-friendly green community options, energy-efficient home designs, and the promotion of water conservation and indoor air quality.

 Tips for Choosing the Right Gated Community

-If you’re not sure which gated community is right for you, start by defining the criteria that matters most—lifestyle, amenities, security, regulations, budget, and so on—then zero in on your perfect gated sanctuary with the most popular options in Collin, Dallas and Denton Counties below.
+If you’re not sure which gated community is right for you, start by defining the criteria that matters most—lifestyle, amenities, security, regulations, budget, and so on—then zero in on your perfect gated sanctuary with the most popular options in Collin, Dallas, Denton, Eulis, Kaufman and Tarrant Counties.
 The results may pleasantly surprise you!
 Then call us to show you the homes available for sale.